 TGbe editor: Please modify following paragraph in this clause as shown below:

 The BSS Parameters Change Count subfield is an unsigned integer, initialized to 0, that increments when a critical update to the BSS Parameters of the reported AP occurs.
-The critical updates are defined in 11.2.3.15 (TIM Broadcast).
+The critical updates are defined in (#11433) 35.3.10.2 (Multi-link critical update events).
 The BSS Parameters Change Count subfield is set to 255 if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.

 9.4.2.312.2.3 Common Info field of the Basic Multi-Link element